U.S. Births Dip To 30-Year Low; Fertility Rate Sinks Further Below Replacement Level

 Birth rates fell by 4 percent both for women from 20-24 years old and for women of ages 25-29.

-For the third year in a row, both the preterm birth rate and the low birthweight rate rose.
+For the third year in a row, both the preterm birth rate and the low birth weight rate rose.
 The CDC said the 9.93 percent rise in preterm births was due to late preterm births, and that the early preterm rate had not changed from 2016's 2.75 percent.

-Low birthweight – defined as newborns that weigh less than 5 lb.
+Low birth weight – defined as newborns that weigh less than 5 lb.
 8 oz. – rose slightly above the highest level previously recorded, with 2017's 8.27 percent topping 2006's 8.26 percent.

 The overall cesarean delivery rate nudged upward in 2017, rising to 32 percent from 31.9 percent – still below the all-time high of 2009's 32.9 percent.